 The overall risk level of market and interest risk remained Low-Medium.
-Interest risk remained Medium, after increasing in the fourth quarter of 2022, from Low-Medium to Medium, due to the higher interest rates, high uncertainty and impact for borrower and depositor behavior, in particular the trend of balance transition from current accounts to deposits and changes to mortgage performance mix towards options less sensitive to changes in interest rates.
-Risk values remain high, and are primarily affected by changes in interest rate curves, which have seen increased volatility.
-In January 2024, the Bank of Israel lowered its interest rate to 4.5%.
+Interest risk remained Medium, and reflects the high interest rate environment and the potential impact on borrowers and depositors' behavior, in particular the trend of balance transition from current accounts to deposits and changes to mortgage performance mix towards options less sensitive to changes in interest rates.
+The risk values are within the limits of the Bank's risk appetite.